BettyAtt/pands-problem-sheet/README.md

 4. This means we can use Python's built in logic such as greater than and less than to determine whether the current date is a week day or weekend.
 The code uses the code `if weekDay < 6` and `else:` to print out the appropriate responses.

 ### References:
 1. Sweigart, A. 2015.
-Chapter 15 Keeping Time in Automate the Boring Stuff with Python.
+Chapter 15 Keeping Time in *Automate the Boring Stuff with Python*.
 San Francisco: No Starch Press, pp.341-146.
 2. Python Docs.
-2021.
-Datetime Module.
+2021. *Datetime Module*.
 Available at: https://docs.python.org/3/library/datetime.html.
 [Accessed 06 April 2021].
-3. w3schools.com 2020.
-Python Dates.
+3. w3schools.com 2020. *Python Dates*.
 Available at: https://www.w3schools.com/python/python_datetime.asp.
 [Accessed 21 February 2021].

 # Task 6: